Brian-MT-Nguyen/cse130/asgn3/README.md

 ## Developer Notes:
 - Followed the psuedo-code provided by Quinn in lecture
 - Still unsure if there is a more efficient/ better performing method
-- Based implementation on provided queue.h file with its accompanying logic in queue.c
+- Based implementation on provided queue.h file with its accompanying module in and only in queue.c
 - Also unsure whether to account for more errors and what messages to print out (I used assert() where applicable)